user01samiul/authjs-nextjs-mongoose/README.md

 ## 📄 Guide File

-To get started, open the file:
+To get started, open the file from repository:

 > **`Auth.js with Next.js using mongoose.markdown`**